 It depends on the state what the rules are for driving tickets and how they affect people.
 In Pennsylvania, for example, offenses are tracked individually using a points system.

-Depending on the state, small offenses may be erased faster or later.
+Depending on the state, small Traffic Offense may be erased faster or later.
 Understanding the rules that apply to your state is very important because they determine how long tickets stay on your driving record and how they might affect your insurance rates.

 How tickets for traffic and car insurance are connected